In this coronavirus era, in which schools have had to follow the preventive measures against…

-That’s how Yelín González begins her testimony, a Cuban small businesswoman based in Miami, wife of the also Cuban businessman, José Fernández, who has already received an advance of federal aid for businesses affected by the coronavirus and was approved to receive an Economic Injury Disaster Loan (EIDL), thanks to the wise advice of Rafael Marrero and his team of experts.
+That’s how Yelín González begins her testimony, a Cuban small businesswoman based in Miami, wife of the also Cuban businessman, José Fernández, who was approved to receive an Economic Injury Disaster Loan (EIDL) thanks to the wise advice of Rafael Marrero and his team of experts.

 “I am very grateful to the whole team.
 They were very efficient and fast with the whole process and their help, specially at times like these, in which we are all trying to move forward in this great country,” said Fernandez after receiving such good news.

 Having two simultaneous business projects since 2016, these entrepreneurs decided to put themselves in the hands of Rafael Marrero & Company to apply for the loans that the Small Business Administration (SBA) is granting because, in Yelin’s opinion, “Rafael is someone who knows a lot about this topic and does something extraordinary by helping others.”